Datellers’ Brush Slicer User Guide

 1. Slicing – Slicing is the primary function of the Brush Slicer visual, designed to seamlessly filter data across other visuals in a user-friendly and visually intuitive manner.
 User has the flexibility to visually see the trends and simultaneously select any date range for filtering the remaining visuals.

 2. Zooming – This feature is used to zoom into smaller date ranges when there are many data points.
-User can enable this feature either by clicking the zoom icon in the top right corner, or via the formatting pane.zzzz
+User can enable this feature either by clicking the zoom icon in the top Left corner, or via the formatting pane.

 1. Brushing – This feature is used to select the range of data which the user wants to filter.
 User can visually analyse trends and slice a range of data by using brushing techniques.
-Simply drag anywhere over the chart to select any date range.
+Simply drag anywhere over the chart to select any date range, By default it selects entire date range, you can adjust range by dragging handles of the brush.
 User can further customise the brush colour, opacity, etc. from the formatting pane.

 1. Period Snapping – User can easily apply snapping by setting the brush to snap periods either Year wise, Month wise or Free.
 These convenient snapping options can be selected from the formatting pane.